 - Another: There are two forms of electricity, positive electricity

 and negative electricity.
 NO, the two forms of electricity are static

 NO, there are many forms of electricity: triboelectricity, bioelectricity,

 myoelectricity, piezoelectricity.
 NO, there is only one electricity, the

 form of energy called Electromagnetism.
-NO, electricity is energy flow,
+NO, electricity is the flowing of

 haven't you ever heard of "watts of electricity?"

 'Charging' a capacitor fills it with charge?
 Capacitors store

 The word "charge" has more than one contradictory meaning,